 The Best Point Guard Build in NBA 2K21

-Struggling with finding a truly great PG build guide for your player in NBA 2K21?
-Well, put that struggle to bed as in today’s article, we will present to you what we think is truly the most overpowered point guard that you could possibly build in 2K21.
+Well, put that struggle to bed as in today’s article, we will present to you what we think is truly the best PG build in 2k21.
 And no, we aren’t going off what we think is the best.
 Rather, we are going to go for what is the best after conducting plenty of experiments.

 Now, everyone has different opinions, particularly those who are coming from NBA 2K19, and NBA 2K20, where you could pretty much get away with any build.
 If you are one of those guys, we’d recommend you to stick around as there had been quite a few changes in this years version of the game.
 Moreover, there are features that used to work in NBA 2K20 that are no longer relevant in NBA 2K21.